Skip to main content

 4. Time Period

-How often the metric is evaluated:
+How often the metric gets checked:

 • Daily: Most responsive, good for critical metrics